AmanoTeam/Pino/README.md

 ### CMake

-The Clang NDK provides a single, unified CMake toolchain for cross-compilation, typically located at `<ndk-prefix>/build/cmake/android.toolchain.cmake`.
-In contrast, Pino provides a separate toolchain for each architecture/API level supported by the NDK.
+The NDK provides a single, unified CMake toolchain for cross-compilation, typically located at `<ndk-prefix>/build/cmake/android.toolchain.cmake`.
+In contrast, Pino provides a separate toolchain for each supported architecture/API level.
 These toolchains can be found in `<pino-prefix>/build/cmake`:

 ```bash
 $ ls <pino-prefix>/build/cmake